Centralized Volatility Reduction for Electricity Markets: Centralized clearing of insurance contracts

-Peaker power plants are not always asked to produce in real-time, but they are critical for resource adequacy in wholesale markets \cite{ramp3}.
+Peaker power plants are not always asked to produce in real time, but they are critical for resource adequacy in wholesale markets \cite{ramp3}.
 The California Independent System Operator (CAISO) and the Midcontinent ISO (MISO) have proposed flexible ramping products and buy capacities from peaker power plants to provide them incentives to remain online.
-The above call options can provide financial incentives for peaker power plants to stay in the market, without requiring the system operator to purchase such capacities.
-For example, a peaker power plant $g$ can participate as an option seller, and receive profit of $q\Delta$ in the forward stage.
-On the other hand, wind power producers face the risks of not being able to produce much power in real-time, and hence, they can become option buyers and guarantee a reward in such events.
+The above contracts can provide financial incentives for peaker power plants to stay in the market, without requiring the system operator to purchase such capacities.
+For example, a peaker power plant $g$ can participate as a seller, and receive profit of $q\Delta$ in the forward stage.
+On the other hand, wind power producers face the risks of not being able to produce much power in real time, and hence, they can become buyers and guarantee a reward in such events.
 This leads to incentives for both wind producers and peaker plants to engage in such trades.

-Options are often traded bilaterally between market participants, but in a wholesale market with a collection of dispatchable generators $\Gfk$ and variable generators $\Rfk$, one can conceive of $\lvert \Gfk \rvert \cdot \lvert \Rfk \rvert $ bilateral option trades.
+Contracts of the form in \eqref{eq:Pi} are often traded bilaterally between market participants in the form of cash-settled call options, but in a wholesale market with a collection of dispatchable generators $\Gfk$ and variable generators $\Rfk$, one can conceive of $\lvert \Gfk \rvert \cdot \lvert \Rfk \rvert $ bilateral trades.
 It is difficult to convene and settle a large number of bilateral trades on a regular basis.
-Financial exchanges provide an alternative that typically seek to maximize the surplus from trading (options and other financial derivatives) with a collection of market participants, without much regard to aggregate volatilities.
-In this paper, we take an alternate route, and propose a centralized clearing mechanism for both buyers and sellers of call options with a goal to reduce profit volatilities in electricity markets.
-Such an approach leads to critical outcomes: it makes volatility reduction accessible to any market participant, does not alter dispatch and prices, and is applicable to any wholesale market.
+Financial exchanges provide an alternative that typically seek to maximize the surplus from trading (options and other financial derivatives) with a collection of market participants, without explicit consideration of aggregate volatilities.
+In this paper, we take an alternate view, and propose a centralized clearing mechanism for both buyers and sellers of insurance contracts with the goal to reduce profit volatilities in electricity markets.
+Such an approach leads to critical outcomes: it makes volatility reduction accessible to any market participant, does not alter dispatch and pricing of the wholesale market, and is therefore compatible with any existing electricity market design.